github-aws-runners/terraform-aws-github-runner/lambdas/services/scale-set/README.md

 `scaleSetName` and `runnerGroupName` are the GitHub names supplied by the operator.
 The service resolves both numeric IDs through the configured GitHub Actions service endpoint at startup; `scaleSetId` is only an optional legacy pin for an already-known ID. `expectedRunnerGroupId` can be omitted or null; when supplied, it is treated as an additional consistency check.
 If the named scale set does not exist, startup fails with a configuration error; this service does not create GitHub scale sets implicitly.
 Optional fields are `scaleSetId`, `expectedRunnerGroupId`, `sessionOwner`, `workFolder`, `forceGhes`, `sslVerify`, and `userAgent`. `sslVerify` defaults to `true`; when false, the service uses a reconciler-scoped Undici dispatcher for both GitHub App token and scale-set requests without changing `NODE_TLS_REJECT_UNAUTHORIZED` or the global dispatcher. `userAgent` becomes the `system` identity inside the required structured scale-set protocol User-Agent rather than replacing that header. `bootTimeoutMinutes` defaults to `10`; it is orchestration-owned and is passed to the selected compute provider on every reconciliation.

-GitHub App values are reloaded from SSM whenever an installation token is requested, so key rotation does not require a task restart.
+GitHub App ID and private-key values are reloaded from SSM whenever an installation token is requested, so key rotation does not require a task restart. `installationIdParameterName` is optional; when it is absent or its parameter is not present, the service creates a short-lived App JWT and discovers the installation by matching the configured organization or enterprise account through `GET /app/installations`.
+This works with GitHub.com, GHES, and GitHub Enterprise Cloud data-residency API hosts derived from `githubConfigUrl`.
 A SHA-256 credential fingerprint keeps the same Octokit auth instance—and its token cache—while the values remain unchanged, and replaces it after rotation.
-Private keys, installation tokens, message-session tokens, message bodies, and JIT configurations are never accepted as manifest values and are redacted from logs.
+Private keys, installation tokens, App JWTs, message-session tokens, message bodies, and JIT configurations are never accepted as manifest values and are redacted from logs.

 `SCALE_SET_CONTROLLER_MANIFEST` is supported only as a bounded local/test convenience.
 It contains `{ "version": 1, "groupName": "...", "reconcilers": [...] }` and uses the same reconciler objects.